Jade Unified Security Framework (USF)

 Security Information and Event Management (SIEM) is a security solution that collects, analyzes, and correlates data from various sources within an organization’s IT environment to detect and respond to potential security threats in real-time.
 The Jade USF centralized log server collects and consolidates system logging information from machines on the network.

-Logging data is sent to the log server for categorization and storage.
+The logging server collects, categorizes and stores received incidents.
 Standalone analyzers provide operator status updates (via email) and often interact with the underlying network firewall to effect near real-time network blocks of ongoing attacks.
 The modular analysis and reporting tools are based on easy to write and adjust scripts.
-The currently existing reporting tools focus mainly on email and authentication related attacks, but the techniques we use for these can be applied to any SIEM detected threat type.
+Currently existing reporting tools mainly focus on email and authentication related attacks.
+These tools can be easily modified and applied to any detected threat type.
 Existing tools regularly check for various authentication attacks (ssh, sip, smtp, imap, http) and automatically block detected threats within the network firewall.
 Additional tools check for application specific attacks, in particular in support of our various WordPress installations.

 Application Service Security

-Application protocols currently being monitored include http (web), smtp (email MTA), ssh (secure shell access), imap (email remote message store access), sip/rtp/iax (VoIP) and others.
-Security incidents are detected and responded to at several layers:
+Application protocols under active monitoring include HTTP (web), SMTP (email MTA), SSH (secure shell access), IMAP (email remote message store access), SIP/RTP/IAX (VoIP), and others.
+The system actively detects and responds to security incidents across multiple layers:

 - with the service application itself (postfix, apache, imapd, sshd, etc)